nose-devs/nose/functional_tests/doc_tests/test_issue089/unwanted_package.rst

     >>> config.plugins = PluginManager(plugins=[UnwantedPackagePlugin()])

-We can now execute the test run and see in the output that the test in the unwanted package is not discovered.
+We can now execute the test run again and see in the output that the test in the unwanted package is not discovered.

     >>> run(argv=argv,
+    ...     env={},
     ...     config=config) # doctest: +REPORT_NDIFF
     wanted_package.test_eggs.test_eggs ... ok
     <BLANKLINE>